ibm-cloud-docs/Cloudant/api/advanced.md

 For {{site.data.keyword.cloudant_short_notm}} versions before 2.0.0, you might see a `cloudant_build` field in the response, rather than a `vendor.version` field.
 In each case, the field contains the build number of {{site.data.keyword.cloudant_short_notm}}'s CouchDB implementation.
 {: note}

-### Example request to get server meta information, by using HTTP
+See the following example request to get server meta information by using HTTP:

 ```HTTP
 GET / HTTP/1.1